Chapter 17.76

 5. The application does not comply with any other provision of this chapter.

 B. Specific Requirements.
-An application for the conversion of rental housing into a community housing project will require the submittal of the following information, which must be submitted by the developer to the planning department at the same time the tentative map and use permit application are submitted unless otherwise stated:
+An application for the conversion of rental housing into a community housing project will require the submittal of the following information, which must be submitted by the developer to the community development department at the same time the tentative map and use permit application are submitted unless otherwise stated:

-If the proposed project does not comply with the provisions of the state of California Uniform Building Code, Foster City Code, and/or the building official identifies items to be corrected as provided in the above, any use permit issued pursuant to this part shall require the developer to furnish a bond, in an amount equal to the building official’s estimated cost to bring the project into compliance with said codes, said fire regulations and/or such identified items to be corrected.
-Said bond shall run in favor of the individual purchasers and the homeowners association and shall provide for reasonable attorney’s fees in the event of default by the principal.
+If the proposed project does not comply with the provisions of the state of California Building Code, Foster City Code, and/or the building official identifies items to be corrected as provided in the above, any use permit issued pursuant to this subsection shall require the developer to furnish a bond in an amount equal to the building official’s estimated cost to bring the project into compliance with said codes, said fire regulations and/or such identified items to be corrected.
+Said bond shall run in favor of the individual purchasers and the homeowners’ association and shall provide for reasonable attorney’s fees in the event of default by the principal.
 The city shall hold said bond pending issuance of the certificate of completion.

 3. Separate Metering.
 The consumption of gas and electricity within each dwelling unit shall be separately metered in accordance with the local utility and PUC regulations.
 In all cases, a water shut-off valve shall be provided for each unit.